-Prior to ESPN, Rothman was a producer for ABC Sports’ college football broadcasts (1997-2000) where he was involved in regular-season coverage, in addition to the Rose, Fiesta and Orange Bowls.
+Prior to joining ESPN, Rothman was a producer for ABC Sports’ college football broadcasts (1997-2000), where he was involved in regular-season coverage, in addition to the Rose, Fiesta and Orange Bowls.
 In all, he produced three National Championship games for ABC.

-Rothman, who continued to produce ESPN events while at ABC Sports, has produced a variety of top sporting events: the X Games (1995-99), the 1994 FIFA World Cup and numerous college football and basketball telecasts, including Big Monday.
-He also produced 12 Big East Tournaments, ACC Basketball Tournaments, the NCAA College World Series and more.
+Rothman, who continued to produce ESPN events while at ABC Sports, has produced a variety of top sporting events: NFL Draft (1995-2011), X Games (1995-99) and the 1994 FIFA World Cup, plus numerous college basketball and football telecasts.
+He oversaw production of ESPN’s Arena Football League game telecasts in 2007 and 2008, and also produced ESPN’s coverage of the MLB Expansion Draft (1992), the ACC Basketball Tournament (1992-93), NCAA College World Series (1989-91) and more.

-Rothman originally joined ESPN as an associate producer in November 1987.
+Rothman originally joined ESPN as an associate producer in November 1987 – and on a full-time basis in May 1988.
 In 1990, he was promoted to studio producer, a position he held for one year before moving to the remote production department.
 From 1984 to 1987, Rothman was a graphics coordinator for CBS Sports, NBC Sports and Turner Broadcasting.